 The Department of Education requires educational institutions to use a two-part question.
 The first question asks whether the respondent is Hispanic/Latino; the second asks the respondent to choose one or more races with which he or she identifies.
-Currently, the university collects information using a one-part question and does not give individuals the opportunity to identify with more than one race.

 The DOE’s final guidance also requires separating the category "Asian or Pacific Islander" into two separate categories, one for "Asian" and one for "Native Hawaiian or Other Pacific Islander."
 It broadens the definition for "Native American and Alaska Native" to include original peoples of North and South America (including Central America).

 The Department of Education has provided these definitions:

 Hispanic or Latino: A person of Cuban, Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.

 American Indian or Alaska Native: A person having origins in any of the original peoples of North and South America (including Central America) who maintains cultural identification through tribal affiliation or community attachment.

 Asian: A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian Subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.

 Black or African American: A person having origins in any of the black racial groups of Africa.